SharePoint/sp-dev-docs/docs/spfx/toolchain/integrate-gulp-tasks-in-build-pipeline.md

 # Integrate gulp tasks in SharePoint Framework toolchain

+>**Note:** The SharePoint Framework is currently in preview and is subject to change.
+SharePoint Framework client-side web parts are not currently supported for use in production environments.

 SharePoint client-side development tools use [gulp](http://gulpjs.com/) as the build process task runner to:

 * Bundle and minify JavaScript and CSS files.